 - Q: How do you determine pricing?

 A: All paintings with one subject, to avoid conflict or confusion, are priced at $1.00 per square inch.
 All drawings with one subject are $.50 per square inch.
 Adding people to the piece is easy too!
 For every additional subject, add $.50 per square inch for paintings, $.25 per square inch for drawings.
 It's simple, and easy to calculate, and there are no surprises on your end or mine!
-Once the size is determined, and the agreement signed, I ask for 50% upfront, fully refundable if the piece is not purchased, and the other 50% at time of delivery.
+The only exceptions are pieces under 10" on a side, which are $2 per square inch, and paintings with an excessive amount of detail.
+Once the size and content are determined, and the agreement signed, I ask for 50% upfront, fully refundable if the piece is not purchased, and the other 50% at time of delivery.

 - Q: So what is the process?

-A: From start to finish, most custom pieces 30" x 40" or smaller, depending on how many figures are included, will be completed within 30 days.
+A: From start to finish, most custom pieces 30" x 40" or smaller, depending on how many figures are included, will be completed within 60 days.
 On some occasions, depending on size and subject matter, a little more time may be required.
 After you email or call me, I like to meet over coffee or tea and discuss your vision for the piece, and anything else you feel is important for me to know.
-But our communication doesn't stop there!
-I will keep you updated on the progress of your piece through photos and emails.
-If you let me, I can include photos of my progress on my blog!

 - Q: What makes a good photo for reference?